coreos/docs/enterprise-registry/build-support/index.md

 ## Visit the Management Panel

-Sign in to a super user account and visit `http://yourregister/superuser` to view the management panel panel:
+Sign in to a super user account and visit `http://yourregister/superuser` to view the management panel:

 <img src="superuser.png" class="img-center" alt="Enterprise Registry Management Panel"/>